BrianWhelanDublin/google-easy/readme.md

 - This project was to recreate the google home page.
-- The purpose of this project was to learn the basics of Bootsrap.
+- The purpose of this project was to learn html and css.

 ## Live project